jason-shepherd/chip8_emulator/README.md

 # A Chip 8 emulator
 My take on the "Hello World" of emulators.
 A simple chip8 emulator written in C, follows super chip8 quirks.
 Graphics and sound done with SDL2.
+First real project in C. Would like to port it to STM32 or similar ARM microcontroller at some point.

 # Build
 Install SDL2 dependency, on Unix you can use a package manager to install the dev libraries.
 On Windows download the dev libraries from SDL2 releases and put the path to them in your PATH enviroment variable.
 Then: